loukwn/CardsGA/README.md

 The code is in the CardsGenAlgo.cpp, CardsGenAlgo.h files, while a demo VS solution is included to run the algorithm.

-Developed as part of a semester exam of my Computational Intelligence class.
+Developed as part of a semester project of my Computational Intelligence class.